 My cloths are damp when I put them on, my bedsheets feel damp when I get into bed, the cushions at the table feel cold and damp, the floor is sticky.
 I hate the bed the most.
 The good news it that by the time it warms up it no longer feels damp.

 To combat the dampness, we keep refillable damp-rid canisters in every cabin.
 We also keep hatches cracked almost all the time to promote airflow and reduce condensation.
+Also 100% cotton sheets helps.
 Aside from that, there isn't much else we can do except install and air conditioning unit (which we can't run at anchor).

 Related to #1, we're constantly fighting off mildrew.
-It's a damp somewhat dark environment.
-Mildew happens.
-Fortunately it's not too bad.
+With constant 100% humidity, mildew happens.
+Fortunately we don't have it not too bad.
 I've seen other cruisers carting gallons of bleach to their boat for wiping down surfaces.